 What’s the difference between Google Photos High Quality vs Original setting?
 There is no great surprise if you have never heard of that.
 If you are like most people, you don’t really pay much attention to the prompts when you install new apps.

-It’s when you download Google Photos onto a new device that you will be asked to choose between High Quality or Original Quality.
-In this article, you’ll learn a bit more about both and which one is more adequate for you.
+It’s when you download Google Photos onto a new device that you will be asked to choose between High Quality or Original Quality for the Google photo upload.

 Google Photos High Quality vs Original

 This is the option we’d suggest, you can high quality and also .

 When you choose High Quality photos to back up your photos in Google Photos, you are given unlimited storage.
 Even better, it’s unlimited free storage.